mopidy/mopidy/docs/api/core.rst

 Core API
 ********

+.. module:: mopidy.core
+    :synopsis: Core API for use by frontends

 The core API is the interface that is used by frontends like :mod:`mopidy.frontends.mpd`.
 The core layer is inbetween the frontends and the